piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 and use it as `authToken` for the Github Packages Registry entry in the project [.npmrc](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package) file used to define that project dependencies need to be fetch from the Github Packages Registry.
-Problem with this aproach is that it requires a token with elevated permissions (including write packages) for all the operations related to npm packages also when they are not needed (more specifically, install packages), not allowing a fine grain access control opening a security threat.
+Problem with this approach is that it requires a token with elevated permissions (including write packages) for all the operations related to npm packages also when they are not needed (more specifically, install packages), not allowing a fine grain access control opening a security threat.